Contributor Guide

 dump_one functions: writing a single IOData object to a file

-The dump_one functions are conceptually simpler: they just receive an open file object and an IOData instance as arguments, and should write the data to the open file.
+The dump_one functions are conceptually simpler: they just take an open file object and an IOData instance as arguments, and should write the data to the open file.

 @document_dump_one("format", ['guaranteed', 'attributes'], ['optional', 'attribtues'], notes)